ambrosus/ambrosus-nop/USING.md

 ### Out of memory

-Logs contains messages about "memory issues", that's mean that your instance or server have not enough memory.
-Try to add some memory.
+Logs contains messages about memory issues, that's mean that your instance or server have not enough memory.
+Try to increase it.
 We recommend at least 2GB of memory to run Ambrosus Node.

 ### Instance not respond